kubo-azu/Click-qPCR/README.md

 ### 2. Perform ANOVA with Dunnett's Post-Hoc Test

-Next, we'll compare one gene across multiple treatment groups against a single control group.
+Next, we'll compare one target gene across multiple treatment groups against a single control group.
 The reference genes selected in the first tab (`Gapdh` and `Actb`) will be automatically used.

 * Navigate to the **"ΔCq ANOVA (Dunnett's post-hoc)"** tab.
 * Select `Hoge` as the "Target Gene".